 The group knits, crochets, cuts, sews and quilts newborn layettes, shawls, lap robes, afghans and baby quilts for patients at Maricopa County Hospital.

 Please call the Church office if you have further questions or just show up if you would like to try it out.

 You are invited to join fellow lovers of literature as they discuss current books... fiction, non-fiction, and topical.
 Participants are encouraged to suggest titles for the group to consider.

 If you enjoy reading and discussing books, please join us.The Book Club meets the 2nd Tuesday of each month at 9:30 am in the Café/Theater of the Life Building.

-The next meeting of Daytime Book Club will be Tuesday, June 11th at 9:30am in the Life Building Café to view a movie.
+The next meeting of Daytime Book Club will be Tuesday, June 11th at 9:30am in the Life Building Café with a discussion of Unsheltered by Barbara Kingsolver.